To the Members

 5. Assessment of Flow of Information Criteria for evaluation include:

 The agenda and related information are circulated in advance ofmeetings to allow board members sufficient time to study and understand the informationInformation on the annual operating plans and budgets and other updates are provided tothe Board; Updates on operating results of the Bank is furnished to the Boardperiodically etc. Update on the compliance with the regulatory statutory or listingrequirements are placed before the Board.

-BUSINESS RESPONSIBILITY REPORT
+BUSINESS RESPONSIBILITY AND SUSTAINABILITY REPORT

-In July 2011 the Ministry of Corporate Affairs Government of Indiacame out with the National Voluntary Guidelines on Social Environmental and EconomicResponsibilities of Business.
+In July 2011 the Ministry of Corporate Affairs Government of Indiacame out with the 'National Voluntary Guidelines on Social Environmental and EconomicResponsibilities of Business.
 These guidelines contain certain principles that are to beadopted by companies as part of their business practices and require disclosures regardingthe steps taken to implement these principles through a structured reporting format viz.Business Responsibility Report.
-Pursuant to Regulation 34(2)(f) of SEBI (ListingObligations and Disclosure Requirements) Regulations 2015 your Bank hasprepared the Business Responsibility Report and forms part of this Annual Report.
+Pursuant to Regulation 34(2)(f) of SEBI (ListingObligations and Disclosure Requirements) Regulations 2015 the requirement of submittinga Business Responsibility Report shall be discontinued after the financial year 2021-22and thereafter with effect from the financial year 2022-23 the top one thousand listedentities based on market capitalization shall submit a Business Responsibility andSustainability report in the format as specified by the SEBI from time to time: Providedfurther that even during the financial year 2021-22 the top one thousand listed entitiesmay voluntarily submit a Business Responsibility and Sustainability Report in place of themandatory Business Responsibility Report.
+Your Bank has voluntarily adopted BusinessResponsibility and Sustainability Report for FY 22 and forms part of this Annual Report.

 IT provides the strong foundation that enables your Bank to growextensively and gain market share.
 In the following paragraphs we provide more details ofthe entire governance structure over IT with focus on information security.

 IT governance comprise processes that ensure the effective andefficient use of IT in enabling our organization to achieve its goals.
 It is an integralpart of corporate governance and consists of the organizational structures leadership andprocess that ensure IT sustains and extends the organization's strategy and objectives.

 The governance of IT is effectively supervised by the Board ofDirectors through the IT & Operations Sub-Committee consisting of minimum threeDirectors with at least one Independent Director.
 All members of the Committee haveextensive experience in IT & Operations and are able to provide effective guidance anddirection to the management team.

-Executive level committee which oversee the IT governance functioninclude the Operations Risk Management Committee (ORMC) the Information SecurityCommittee (ISC) and the Project Steering Committee (PSC).
+Executive Level Committee which oversee the IT governance functioninclude the Operations Risk Management Committee (ORMC) the Information SecurityCommittee (ISC) and the Project Steering Committee (PSC).